The-Youssef-Nasr-Company/Youssef-Land/README.markdown

 *You can __combine__ them into __bold-italic__*

 1. This is number 1
-  * This is full lists
+  * This is bullet-listed for number 1 (known as sub-list)

 - [ ] This is an task
 - [ ] This is task number 2